alexanian/socratic-form-microscopy/_posts/2017-06-18-six-steps-to-a-daily-writing-habit.md

 Here's what my original goal looked like:

-{% include image.html src="/wp-content/uploads/original_blog_goal.png"  alt="" caption="It's hard to see, but I derailed five times between the end of December 2015 and the start of May 2016.
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/original_blog_goal.png"  alt="" caption="It's hard to see, but I derailed five times between the end of December 2015 and the start of May 2016.
 I wasn't derailing much in March in April, but I also wasn't writing anything I was proud of.
 It was a terrible dilemma.
 Do I write thoughtful posts and lose money?
 Or do I churn out work I'm not proud of to save me the costs of a derailment?
 I think now I'd rather the derailments.
 At least I liked what I was writing when I was derailing." %}

 Here's my new blogging goal:

-{% include image.html src="/wp-content/uploads/blog_posts.png" alt="" caption="No derailments here!
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/blog_posts.png" alt="" caption="No derailments here!
 I started this at the rate of one post per month and only increased the slope at the end of March after I'd proved to myself that I wouldn't have any problems keeping up the pace.
 It was a near thing at the start of May after two weeks of vacation where I'd had less chance to write than I hoped, but it turned out okay.
 In retrospect, it probably would have been smarter to increase the rate after my vacation, not before." %}

 As you can see, I learned my lesson about over-ambition.